G5/omniauth-g5/README.md

 ## Usage

-The strategy must be initialized with a valid application ID and application secret provided by the G5 auth service.
+The strategy must be initialized with a valid client application ID and secret provided by the G5 auth service.
 For example, to use the G5 strategy with [devise][devise]:

     Devise.setup do |config|
-      config.omniauth :g5, ENV['G5_APP_ID'], ENV['G5_APP_SECRET']
+      config.omniauth :g5, ENV['G5_AUTH_CLIENT_ID'], ENV['G5_AUTH_CLIENT_SECRET']
     end

 For more general information about setting up and using OmniAuth, see the